sebischair/xmlimporter/README.md

 The xmlimporter in this repo has a connection to Amelie.

-From the code, it seems that the python script retrieve XML objects from a file, the properties of this object are:
+From the code, it seems that the python script retrieves XML objects from a file, the properties of this object are:

 'Siemens.SSF.Common.CompletedDate'